-The traffic cop directs the order and flow of the meeting and tells each person when to speak.
+- The Traffic Cop – The traffic cop directs the order and flow of the daily scrum meeting and tells each person when to speak.
 This may create short-term efficiencies, but it doesn’t lead to self-organizing behavior.

 - General Patton – Similar to the traffic cop, the General directs the troops and tells everyone what to work on.
 They provide a service that teams come to depend on, unfortunately.
 Why should the team think when they can simply follow orders?
 Obviously personal responsibility and accountability also goes out the window when General Patton is taking ownership for all the decisions.

 - Overtime Olga – Some team members may be oblivious to the 15 minute time box for the daily scrum.
 It’s easy to run over the 15-minute time box for the daily scrum, especially if we have deep dives, directing, and advice giving.
 It’s simple to stay within the 15-minute box if you avoid those things.
 Scrum Masters can help teams, especially new teams, by placing a large clock near the standup board.
 Or having a running time on the screen or in the team area.